Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect this region.
-Notable ones include Marsden Park Data Centre Campus, Tallawong to St Marys (T2SM) Passenger Rail Corridor, Richmond Road Upgrade - M7 to Townson Road, and No. 1 Zoe Residential Development.
-The following list details those most relevant.
+AreaSearch has identified 16 projects that may affect this region.
+Notable ones include Marsden Park Data Centre Campus, Tallawong to St Marys Passenger Rail Corridor, Richmond Road Upgrade from M7 to Townson Road, and M12 Motorway (Western Sydney Airport Motorway).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.